sasha-agafonov/hydraulic-erosion/README.md

 #### OBTAINING THE SOURCE CODE:

-Either use the following command in a terminal: git clone https://github.com/sasha-agafonov/terrain
+Either use the following command in a terminal: git clone https://github.com/sasha-agafonov/hydraulic-erosion

-Or download a zipped file of the repository from https://github.com/sasha-agafonov/terrain.
-Don't forget to unpack.
+Or download a zipped file of the repository from https://github.com/sasha-agafonov/hydraulic-erosion

 _______________________________________________________________________________________________________________

-#### RUNNING AND COMPILING:

-Two options are available: running from Qt and running from a terminal emulator.
-The latter is recommended due to significantly better performance.

-#### Running from terminal (recommended):
+#### BUILDING/RUNNING FROM TERMINAL (RECOMMENDED):

 1. Navigate to the directory containing the source code of the project.
 2. module add qt (skip if not on SoC Linux)